VSP-AR/rqt_lifecycle_manager/README.md

 ### Todo
 - [ ] Improve UI
 - [ ] More lifecycle states and transitions support
+- [ ] Get available transitions from the node
 - [ ] Fix trasitioning issues in UI display.